 Cloud computing is the on-demand availability of computer system resources, especially data storage (cloud storage) and computing power, without direct active management by the user.
-The term is generally used to describe data centers available to many users over the Internet.
+The term is generally used to describe data centres available to many users over the Internet.
 Large clouds, predominant today, often have functions distributed over multiple locations from central servers.
 If the connection to the user is relatively close, it may be designated an edge server.
 Clouds may be limited to a single organization, or be available to many organizations (public cloud).
 Cloud computing relies on sharing of resources to achieve coherence and economies of scale.

 Types Of Cloud Deployment